 Amazon Kindle warns readers of poor quality ebooks

-Ebook authors and publishers who ignore quality issue warnings at the time of publishing, or later, on Kindle Direct Publishing now face the reality that readers will be warned that their ebooks are sub-standard.
+Ebook authors and publishers who ignore quality issue warnings at the time of publishing, or later, on Kindle Direct Publishing (KDP) now face the reality that readers will be warned that their ebooks are sub-standard.

 Hopefully, this move will lessen the number of Kindle scams that have no place in self-publishing.

-A range of warning messages can now appear on an ebook’s sales page on the Kindle Store, highlighting very clearly that the ebook has content issues.
+A range of warning messages can now appear on an ebook’s sales page on the Kindle Store, highlighting very clearly that the ebook files have content issues.

 Amazon’s Kindle Direct Publishing has a help page, Guide to Kindle Content Quality, which gives full details about all issues concerning ebook quality.

 The combined impact on the reading experience of a book with excessive Distracting or Destructive Issues can lead to the book being removed from sale until the corrections are made.
 A moderate amount of Distracting or Destructive Issues can result in the book remaining available for sale, but with a temporary quality warning displayed on the detail page of the book on Amazon.com until corrections are made.

 So the penalty for poor ebook quality is either ugly warning messages on the sales page, or removal of an ebook from sale and more nasty notices as per the examples below.

 Each and every one of these notices are of course an instant sales killer, and no author in their right mind would want them.

 Poor quality ebooks should be highlighted

-From my own viewpoint, I believe this action by Amazon is well and truly overdue, and that it will be wholeheartedly welcomed by every hard working self-publishing author and will help reduce the number of Kindle scam publishers.
+From my own viewpoint, I believe this crackdown by Amazon is well and truly overdue, and that it will be wholeheartedly welcomed by every hard working self-publishing author and will help reduce the number of Kindle scam publishers.

 For too long, critics of self-publishing have used examples of the very worst self-publishing can offer, and then tarred all self-publishers with the same brush.